Foundation Models in Robotics: A Comprehensive Review of Methods, Models, Datasets, Challenges and Future Research Directions: Literature review methodology

-The fundamental goal of the performed survey study was to review the robotic FM literature, i.e., approaches for various robotic tasks (namely, perception, reasoning, planning, navigation, manipulation, and human-robot interaction) whose execution relies on the use of an underlying FM.
-In particular, the focus was on identifying the most recent advancements and works with substantial contribution to the field, emphasizing the following objectives: a) The main categories of methods based on multiple criteria, b) The utilized datasets, c) Current challenges, and d) Future research directions.
+\textbf{Scope and objectives}: In terms of scope and objectives, the survey targets approaches for various robotic tasks (namely, perception, planning, navigation, manipulation, and human-robot interaction) whose execution relies on the use of an underlying FM, emphasizing the following objectives: a) The main categories of methods based on multiple criteria, b) The utilized datasets, c) Current challenges, and d) Future research directions.